Lay of the Land: Creating Land Art in Wild Irish Places

 There aren’t many arts organisations in Ireland that feel as shaped by their surroundings as Lay of the Land (LOTL).
 If you speak to artists who’ve worked with them, you’ll hear a similar story: something shifts when you’re asked to make art while living on a cliff edge, in a forest, or beside an Atlantic swell that doesn’t really care what your plans were.
 And that’s exactly the kind of shift LOTL has been nurturing since 2016.

-Below is a close look at how the organisation works, the projects that define it, and why its approach to site-responsive art keeps drawing artists, and visitors, back to the edges of Ireland.
+Below is a close look at how the organisation works, the projects that define it, and why its approach to site-responsive art and land art residencies keeps drawing artists and visitors back to the edges of Ireland.

 A quick look at what Lay of the Land does